ncatlab/nlab-content/pages/7/2/8/8/18827/content.md

 +-- {: .proof}
 ###### Proof

 This is a simple straightforward computation, but we spell it out for illustration of the general principle.
-The result is to be compared with (eq:ExplitiCEDifferentialInCotangentBundleOfActionLieAlgebroid):
+The result is to be compared with (eq:ExplicitCEDifferentialInCotangentBundleOfActionLieAlgebroid):

 for $\phi^a$: